Bed bugs vs Dust mites - What Bit You?

 Are Bed Bugs or Dust Mites Parasites?

 First of all, what is a parasite?
 The definition states that this is an organism that lives and benefits from another organism at its expense.
-Parasites can use the other organism for shelter, for food, and for reproduction.
+Parasites can use the other organism for shelter, food, and for reproduction.
 Either way, the parasite needs a host to survive.

 Bed bugs fit the definition of parasites.
 They do not stay attached to the host, but live near it and feed on the host's blood at regular intervals.